Selling on Etsy? Wish you could sell more and make more money from your shop? These 5 tips will help you increase your Etsy profits.

 4. Find and Refine Your Voice

-According to the, social media usage has risen nearly tenfold in the past 10 years with 65 percent of adults in the United States actively registered with one or more of these sites as of 2015.
+Social media usage has risen nearly tenfold in the past 10 years with 65 percent of adults in the United States actively registered with one or more of these sites as of 2015.
 In order to make more income from your online store, consider creating a brand profile with a consistent voice to appeal to social media users.

 Look at what is trending; once anything related to your brand goes viral on social media, you can expect your profits to increase because people will often browse through all your posts after they have read one that they really liked.
 Just keep your message consistent and positive so that your fans will stay interested.